-- Firstly contact your child’s class teacher and if they can’t answer your question, make an appointment to see Miss Thomas, the Leader for Disabilities and Special Educational Needs (DSEN).
+- Firstly contact your child’s class teacher and if they can’t answer your question, make an appointment to see Mrs Oliver, the Leader for Disabilities and Special Educational Needs (DSEN).
 If you still need further support, you can book an appointment to see a member of the Strategic Leadership Team (SLT).

 We pride ourselves on listening to and building positive relationships with our parents/carers.